The UK Careers Fair logo

 Factories and textile mills were in abundance and the arrival of the railway in the mid nineteenth century further boosted the city’s economy.
 Engineering and manufacturing were in full swing and was home to several important machinery manufacturers.
 Printing was also gaining popularity for Lincoln with several large printing companies operating in the area, producing a wide range of materials.

-There's so much to discover in Lincoln.
-The stunning Gothic Cathedral which was originally built in 1072 is a very popular attraction, as is Lincoln Castle which is only one of four surviving copies of Magna Carta and The International Bomber Command Centre which marks both the services and the sacrifices of World War 2 staff who lost their lives.
+There's so much to discover in Lincoln and tourism is a vital part of Lincoln’s economy, driven by its rich heritage and historic landmarks.
+The stunning Gothic Cathedral which was originally built in 1072 is a very popular attraction, as is Lincoln Castle, built in 1068 and which houses one of four surviving copies of Magna Carta.
+The interesting International Bomber Command Centre is a memorial and research facility, marking both the services and the sacrifices of World War 2 staff who lost their lives.
+The Museum of Lincolnshire Life is not to be missed and is situated in the city’s Cathedral Quarter which is where you will find an abundance of independent retailers as well as wonderful places to stay and numerous delicious cafes and restaurants.

 In the city itself, you will find a wealth of entertainment such as theatre, museums, art, bars and cafes.
 Shopping is an exciting experience whether you stroll around the Cathedral Quarters’ cobbled streets, meander through the Cultural Quarter or enjoy the hustle and bustle of the Cornhill Centre.
 Lincoln is surrounded by countryside and the Lincolnshire coast is not too far away with fabulous seaside resorts such as Skegness and Mablethorpe.

-The next event being hosted by the UK Careers Fair will be held on April 11th between 10am - 2pm.
+The next event being hosted by the UK Careers Fair will be held on October 10th between 10am - 2pm.
 The venue is the County Assembly Rooms, LN1 3AR.
 This beautiful building dates from the first half of the 18th century, having been built in 1745 and is a Grade 11 listed building.
 Only a short walk from both the Cathedral and the Castle, it offers all the modern amenities of a luxurious establishment that caters for an array of occasions from weddings to business events.

 Weekly newsletter